-In May 2022, we unveiled the expansion of our DeltEx platform capabilities to include iPSC derived gamma-delta T cells. iPSCs represent a significant step toward next generation approaches of cellular manufacturing for true allogeneic and potentially 'off-the-shelf innate cell therapies.
-We intend to continue to advance our internal research, including the application of our proprietary DeltEx technologies into additional solid tumor indications, such as ovarian cancer, which we expect to announce early preclinical data at the American Society of Gene & Cell Therapy (ASGCT) Annual meeting in the first half of 2023.
+We intend to continue advancing our internal research, including the application of our proprietary DeltEx technologies into additional solid tumor indications, such as ovarian cancer.
+We also announced positive preclinical data in a poster presentation at the American Society of Gene & Cell Therapy, or ASGCT, Annual Meeting in May 2023 demonstrating the potential application of DeltEx DRI in ovarian cancer and showed that our DeltEx gammadelta T cells were able to target and kill ovarian cancer cells, even in platinum-resistant and treatment-resistant cell lines.
 We plan to file several company-sponsored IND applications for our pipeline product candidates over the next few years.